-A basic garden soil test at college soil lab will often test nutrients, pH, and lead for a fee of about $10 per sample.
+A basic garden soil test at a college soil lab will often test nutrients, pH, and lead for a fee of about $10-$20 per sample.
 These labs are generally associated with the local agricultural school or horticultural department of a university.
 Additional testing and more detailed testing from the school lab will incur additional costs.
 These tests often take about a month to get results.

-Soil testing is generally most expensive at private soil laboratories.
-A detailed particle size analysis at a private soil lab can be as much as $100 for a single sample.
+Soil testing is generally the most expensive at private soil laboratories.
+A detailed particle size analysis or a nutrient analysis at a private soil lab can be as much as $100 for a single sample.
 Check prices and confirm availability prior to choosing the lab and taking soil samples.

 “Soil testing for small and medium-sized community gardens, where the site has no unusual features and no past uses of concern, should cost approximately $200 to $500.
 If there are many issues of concern, there is a chance the cost of your soil test will increase, so be sure to discuss this with the lab.”Soil and Water Testing Guidelines for Home and Community Gardens, County of Los Angeles Public Health

-Soil testing done at laboratories is held to a higher standard than home test kits are.
-Testing is done at at certified labs with the right equipment following standard testing procedures with your soil sample.
+Soil testing done at laboratories is held to a higher standard than home test kits.
+Testing is done at certified labs with the right equipment following standard testing procedures with your soil sample.
 Technicians are experienced in testing many different soil types and the lab should have various quality control standards in place.

 Laboratory testing methods generally offer a much higher level of accuracy and precision than home test kits are able to provide.
 The reliability of quality lab tests is one of the main reasons they remain so popular.
 Soil test kits sold at garden centres are also quite limited in the characteristics they can inspect, and generally don’t test for heavy metals or other contaminants.

-In the USA, you local cooperative extension service can point you towards the best place to get your garden soil tested.
-Some post-secondary schools have soil analysis laboratories which offer testing to the general public.
+In the USA, your local cooperative extension service can point you toward the best place to get your garden soil tested.
+Some post-secondary schools have soil analysis laboratories that offer testing to the general public.
 There are also a host of private laboratory companies that offer garden soil testing.